What Is an Exercise High?: Science, Benefits & How to Feel It Safely

 Is the exercise high the same as endorphins?

-No. While endorphins do increase during exercise, research now shows they're not the primary cause of the exercise high.
+No. While endorphins do increase during exercise, research now shows they do not appear to fully explain the exercise high.
 Endorphins are too large to cross the blood-brain barrier effectively.
 The main drivers are endocannabinoids—your body's natural cannabis-like compounds—which easily penetrate the brain and bind to the same receptors as THC.

 Can exercise really help with anxiety and depression?

 Yes.
-Research shows that regular exercise can be as effective as medication for some people with mild-to-moderate depression and anxiety.
+Research shows that regular exercise may be comparable to pharmacological treatment for some individuals with mild-to-moderate depression and anxiety.
 Studies found that people who exercise regularly are 25% less likely to develop depression or anxiety disorders.
-Even a 10-minute walk can provide several hours of relief from anxiety symptoms.
+Research suggests that even brief periods of aerobic exercise can provide meaningful psychological benefits and may help reduce anxiety symptoms in some individuals.

 The Bottom Line